The weather is warm but the amenities leave a lot to be desired.

 Oh this?
 It hasn't caught on yet, but one day everyone will carry one, believe me.

 Mary Murphy, not to be confused with her many famous namesakes, was an American actress best known for co-starring with Marlon Brando in The Wild One.
 She played a virginal small-town girl, yin to Brando’s vagabond rebel yang.
 And what a pair they made.
 In this photo Murphy has a more mature yet still innocent look, gun accessorized.
-No date, but assume late 1950s.
+It was made for the 1955 thriller Hell's Island.

 I will not open up and say ahh, Marlon, and FYI you're not funny.

 Promo photo of Marlon Brando seriously invading Mary Murphy’s personal space on the set of The Wild One, 1953.
 See two more stills from the movie here.

 1947—Edwin Land Unveils His New Camera